russellmoss/lead_scoring/README.md

 ---

-### Version 4.0.0 (Deprioritization Filter)
+### Version 4.0.0 (Upgrade Path Filter)

 **Model Type:** XGBoost machine learning model
-**Performance:** Identifies bottom 20% with 1.33% conversion (58% below baseline)
+**Performance:** Identifies STANDARD tier leads with 4.60% conversion (1.42x baseline)
-**Status:** ✅ Production Ready (Deprioritization Filter)
+**Status:** ✅ Production Ready (Upgrade Path Filter)

 **What is V4?**
-V4 is an XGBoost machine learning model trained on historical lead conversion data to identify leads that should be **deprioritized or skipped**.
-Unlike V3, which focuses on finding the best leads, V4 excels at finding the worst leads.
+V4 is an XGBoost machine learning model trained on historical lead conversion data to identify **high-quality leads that V3's rules miss**.
+V4 excels at finding "hidden gems" in the STANDARD tier - leads that don't meet V3's explicit criteria but have strong conversion signals.

 **How V4 Was Created:**
 1. **Data Extraction**: Trained on "Provided Lead List" leads only (cold outbound, not inbound)